|Feature Article - January 2009|

 Overfishing has nothing to do with whether or not fish evolved from invertebrates.
 Whether or not we should eat linguine alfredo has nothing to do with whether or not humans evolved from apes.
 The only thing in the entire paragraph that is even remotely related to evolution is the issue of antibiotic resistance.
 But antibiotic resistance only relates to changes in the percentages of existing species in populations, not the origin of radically new species.

 Fanciful, incorrect speculation about how living things came into existence has nothing to do with fishing, diet, or drugs.
-So, despite what evolutionists claim, the theory of evolution is not vital for the advancement of civilization.
+So, despite what Scientific American claims, the theory of evolution is not vital for the advancement of civilization.

 The articles start in earnest on page 38, with “Darwin’s Living Legacy.”
 A sidebar tells us,